gprMax/gprMax/docs/source/faqs.rst

 Yes, MATLAB has built-in functions to read HDF5 files (http://uk.mathworks.com/help/matlab/high-level-functions.html).

 **But converting my input file from the old version of gprMax will be really painful** Hopefully not!
-We have provided a Python module to help you convert input files of 3D models from the old version of gprMax to use syntax introduced in version 3.
-Please note this module does not currently convert old 2D model input files.
+We have provided a Python module to help you convert input files from the old version of gprMax to use syntax introduced in version 3.

 **How do I choose a spatial resolution for my simulation?**
 Spatial resolution should be chosen to mitigate numerical dispersion and to adequately resolve geometry in your simulation. :ref:`A 2D example of modelling a metal cylinder in a dielectric <example-2D-Ascan>` provides guidance on how to determine spatial resolution.